Youpla Support Program Information for support services and government agencies

 What is the Youpla Support Program?

-The Youpla Group, also known as the Aboriginal Community Benefit Fund, or ACBF, sold funeral funds to First Nations people.
-They went broke in 2022, and that left lots of Aboriginal and Torres Strait Islander people unable to pay for Sorry Business.
+It went broke in 2022, leaving lots of Aboriginal and Torres Strait Islander people unable to pay for Sorry Business.

 The Government has set up the Youpla Support Program to support those who were affected.
-The Youpla Support Program runs from 1 July 2024 until 30 June 2026.
+The Youpla Support Program is open until 30 June 2026.

-The payment could be just over half the money they paid to ACBF/Youpla (60%), or the total amount the policy would have paid them, whichever is lower.
+The payment could be just over half the money they paid to ACBF/Youpla (60%), or the total amount ACBF/Youpla would have paid them under the policy, whichever is lower.

 If the payment is more than $1,000, they will be given a choice between putting the payment into a funeral bond, which can be used to pay for Sorry Business, or receiving it as a lump sum payment directly into their bank account.
 They'll be offered access to financial counselling under the Program to help them choose the option that's best for them.